 How to track down the issue

-Instead, you will probably need a BMW YOUCANIC full system scanner or an application like Carly.
+Instead, you will probably need a BMW YOUCANIC full system scanner.
 With access to all relevant control modules, you will be able to see if there are any stored error codes, which will help pinpoint the cause of the problem.

 Even if there are no stored codes, you can observe if the readings from sensors make sense and match the actual conditions.
 For example, a speed sensor giving implausible read-outs will occasionally show that its wheel is spinning at different speeds from others.